franciscop/react-test/src/methods/children/readme.md

 ### .children()

-Get the direct children of all of the nodes with an optional filter.
-Inspired by [UmbrellaJS's .children()](https://umbrellajs.com/documentation#children)
+Get the direct children of all of the elements with an optional filter:

 ```js
 .children(filter: string)